 Sea lice attach to and feed on Atlantic salmon and other related species, such as trout and char.
 It is not uncommon for wild salmon to have sea lice to some extent, but when thousands of salmon are placed in an open net pen, it creates ideal conditions for the lice to multiply.
-Sea lice live on the skin cells, mucus and blood of the fish, and in large amounts they can eat the fish alive.
-The consequences for the fish can be anemia and fluid imbalance, and in some cases it may lead to death.
+Sea lice feed on the mucus, blood, and skin of salmon, eating fins, eroding skin, and causing constant bleeding and deep open wounds—sometimes killing the fish.

 Open net pens provide no barrier to the outside environment, giving sea lice easy access to wild fish.
 Salmon smolts are small and especially vulnerable to sea lice.
 Entire stocks of wild salmon have become nearly extinct due to close proximity to open sea cages infested with sea lice.More about sea lice

 Kjersti Sandvik - Fiskeribladet:Icelanders are taking a great risk if they are planning to make the same mistake we did here in Norway.
 They are endangering the Icelandic salmon stock.
 This type of farming is a great risk

 In Norway it is estimated that the wild salmon population currently consists of only 530,000 fish.
 The population has halved in the last 20 years and fish farming in open net pens is considered the largest man-made threat to wild stocks.